WillJardee/WillJardee/README.md

 - 👋 Hi, I’m @WillJardee
-- Currently Finishing up my B.A. in physics with a splash of mathematic and computer science
+- I just finishing up my B.A. in physics with a splash of mathematic and computer science
-- Plan to start a PhD in Machine Learning at Montana State University Fall 2022!
+- I'm a first year Ph.D. student in Machine Learning at Montana State University Fall 2022 under Dr. John Sheppard!
 - I'm a nerd for making my work flow prettier and intriguing theory!

 To-Do: Make this README.md prettier...